 This is not just a good turntable under $1000 but a fully functional hybrid of the turntable with the MIDI controller.
 Such combination is handy for DJ tasks; yet, the vibration caused by the additional elements and fast hitting on buttons requires the enhanced isolation of both plinth and tonearm and completely flat and sturdy surface.

 The MIDI controller provides eight buttons that can be grouped to the user’s liking into 2×4 pads.
 It can be used for sampling, mixing, looping, etc. and allows for individual control mapping.
-The USB port lets store or derive the samples into / from the flash drive / PC and create the full functionality of the MIDI controller.
+The turntable’s USB port enables users to store or retrieve samples to/from a flash drive or computer, allowing for full MIDI controller functionality.

 The base is sturdy while being made of plastic with metallic coverage on top and damps the noise and vibration efficiently.
 The platter rotates steadily and doesn’t flutter with the change of speed, which is performed via the rubber buttons for 33-⅓ and 45 RPM speed (pressed together, these buttons allow reaching 78 RPM).

-The motor is fast and low-noise bringing the versatility of low- and high torque operation.
+The turntable’s motor is fast and low-noise, offering the flexibility of low- and high-torque operation.
 The pitch can range from 8% to 50%, and the fader is very sensitive and intuitive, with LED lighting around the active zone.

 The sound of the Reloop AMS-RP-8000 features a lot of dynamics and energy, deep well-drawn bass and wide mids and highs.
-Detailing is particularly good at mids and lows while the high-pitched voices and instruments might miss a fraction of depth.
+This potentially the best automatic turntable under 1000 dollars delivers particularly good detailing in the mids and lows, although the depth of high-pitched voices and instruments may be slightly compromised.

 Pros